EUDR in Practice: Who’s in Scope and What to Do

 Make EUDR Manageable with EHS Compass

-• Regulatory Monitoring: track EU and national updates; push relevant changes straight to your Legal Register and action plan.
+• Regulatory Monitoring: Track EU and national updates; push relevant changes straight to your Legal Register and action plan.

-• Legal Register: centralise EUDR obligations with acknowledgements and review dates – your audit trail in one place.
+• Legal Register: Centralise EUDR obligations with acknowledgements and review dates – your audit trail in one place.

-• Assessments: run DD-system and supplier-risk checks with repeatable templates; compare results over time.
+• Assessments: Run DD-system and supplier-risk checks with repeatable templates; compare results over time.

-• Actions & Reminders: assign owners, due dates and follow-ups to close gaps fast.
+• Actions & Reminders: Assign owners, due dates and follow-ups to close gaps fast.

-• Dashboards & Reports: show readiness and progress across one or many sites, and export clean reports for management.
+• Dashboards & Reports: Show readiness and progress across one or many sites, and export clean reports for management.

 Nina Cross